qawolf/qawolf/docs/docs/smoke_tests_with_alerts.md

 ## What are smoke tests?

 Smoke tests are tests that cover the most important functionality of an application.
-For example, on Netflix the critical user workflows include signing in and watching a show.
+For example, on Netflix the critical user workflows include signing in and watching a movie.
 The term “smoke test” originated in hardware repair, where a machine would fail the smoke test if it caught on fire when turned on. 🔥

 [According to Microsoft](<https://docs.microsoft.com/en-us/previous-versions/ms182613(v=vs.80)?redirectedfrom=MSDN>), “smoke testing is the most cost-effective method for identifying and fixing defects in software” after code reviews.
 This is because smoke tests are **not** intended to cover every permutation and edge case.
 Instead, smoke tests verify that the critical functionality isn't broken to the point where further testing would be unnecessary.